macintushar/curiositi/apps/documentation/src/content/docs/llm-agent.md

 ## Retrieval-Augmented Flow (High-Level)

 1. Receive search/chat input.
-2. Retrieve vectors (similar chunks) for context.
+2. Retrieve vectors (similar chunks) for context and optionally run web search.
-3. Construct prompt (system + user + context assembly).
+3. Construct prompt (system + user + context assembly + space metadata and X-User-Timezone).
-4. Send to chosen provider.
+4. Stream generation begins immediately; tools may be called mid-stream.
-5. Return structured response with model output and references.
+5. After the stream completes, messages and parsed sources are persisted to the thread.

 ## Adding a Provider